EDUCBA Logo

 Also, you can see that Model_Num 205 has more than one color model in the year 2015, where color and manuf_year are independent but dependent on model_num.

-For correcting it and removing multivalued dependency, we can split in two distinct tables and break the dependency.
-One table will include Model_Num and Colour and the other will contain Model_Num and Manuf_Year.
+For correcting it and removing multivalued dependency, we can split it into two distinct tables and break the dependency.
+One table will include Model_Num and Colour, and the other will contain Model_Num and Manuf_Year.

 DBMS Multivalued Dependency 2